Feng-CityUHK/EquityCharacteristics/README.md

 ## How to use

 1. run accounting_60_hxz.py
-2. run all the single characteristic files
+2. run all the single characteristic files (you can run them in parallel)
 3. run merge_chars.py
 4. run impute_rank_output_bckmk.py (you may want to comment the part of sp1500 in this file if you just need the all stocks version)